-8 Sales at department stores (statistics released by the Ministry of Economy, Trade and Industry; Chart 15) recorded a particularly strong increase in June, aided by summer clearance sales; sales started on June 30 at many stores due in part to calendar factors.
-According to statistics of sales sales at supermarkets have been somewhat lackluster.
-Sales at convenience stores have been more or less flat lately.
+Private consumption has been firm.
+On a GDP basis (the second preliminary figures), real private consumption continued to step up in the second quarter, albeit marginally, after having marked relatively high growth in the fourth and first quarters (Chart 3).
+Looking at individual indicators on consumption (Charts 16 and 17), sales at department stores were firm, with fluctuations caused by weather factors and the timing of sales smoothed out.
+On the other hand, sales at supermarkets have been somewhat lackluster.
+Sales at convenience stores have been more or less flat, although they dipped in July due to adverse weather.
 As for sales of household electrical appliances, sales of digital home appliances such as flat panel TVs and digital cameras have continued to be strong.
 Those of cellular phones and game consoles have also increased, aided by the introduction of new products.
-Sales of personal computers had been lackluster even with the introduction of a new operating system at the end of January.
-Recently, however, they appear to have started showing some signs of picking up.
-Meanwhile, the number of new passenger-car registrations has been on a downtrend, chiefly in small-sized passenger cars.
-As for services consumption, sales in the food service industry have continued to trend upward.
+Sales of personal computers-which had continued to be lackluster-have started to pick up lately.
+Meanwhile, the number of new passenger-car registrations has continued its declining trend, chiefly in small-sized passenger cars; it dropped sharply, especially in July, partly due to the decline in shipments caused by the Niigata-ken Chuetsu-oki Earthquake.
+In August, however, it increased noticeably for the first time in a long while, supported mainly by the carry-over from the previous month and by strong sales of new models.
+As for services consumption, sales in the food service industry have continued to trend upward, albeit with large fluctuations caused by weather factors.
 Outlays for travel have also been firm on average.